 |Pickering||6 miles (9.7 km)||This ancient market town is in a good position for walkers wishing to explore the North York Moors National Park.
 View Full Details>>|

 |Raincliffe Woods||2 miles (3 km)||This woodland area in the North York Moors has some good bridleways for mountain biking and nice walking trails.
 You can park at the car park off Mowthorp Road to pick up the tracks.
 Follow Middle Road through the centre of the forest before picking up Lady Mildred's Ride to return.
 If you head all the way through the woods you will come to Scarborough where you can pick up National Cycle Network Route 1.|

 The woods are good for wildlife spotting with deer, badgers, squirrels, frogs, toads, foxes and various woodland birds to look out for.
 In the spring months there are also lots of bluebells.

-The walk starts at the car park and heads along Roseberry Lane and through Newton Wood and Roseberry Common to the summit.
+The walk starts at the car park just to the west of the hill, and heads along Roseberry Lane and through Newton Wood and Roseberry Common to the summit.
 There are wonderful views of the Cleveland plain and the Pennines on a clear day.
-From the summit you descend toward Newton Wood for another woodland section.
-Look out for roe deer and woodpeckers on this part of the walk.
+From the summit you descend toward Newton Wood for another woodland section where you can see bluebells in the spring months.
+Also look out for roe deer and woodpeckers on this part of the walk.

-If you'd like to continue your walking in the area then you could pick up the Cleveland Way and head east into Guisborough Forest and Walkway.
+If you'd like to continue your walking in the area then you could pick up the Cleveland Way and head east to the Guisborough Forest and Walkway.
 You could also climb to Captain Cook's Monument for more wonderful views of the area.